top of page

 Moreover, the advanced learning curriculum we offer works fabulously well for many gifted students, but not all of them.
 At the same time there are other students who have the passion and drive to thrive at Telra (and in life!), but may not carry the "gifted" label.

-Instead of focusing on admissions screening and binary labels, we offer optional placement assessments that students can take if they are requesting a non-default placement in reading or math.
+Instead of focusing on admissions screening and binary labels, we offer placement assessments that students can take if they are requesting a non-default placement in reading or math.
 These assessments are similar to those our enrolled students take regularly - they correlate directly with our grouping model and they inform which grade or math/reading instructional group a student is eligible for.
+Every Telra student will take a placement assessment when they join us; we also offer applicants the option of taking them prior to joining.

-We recommend participating in the placement assessments if you believe your child needs to be placed at a math or reading level different from their default grade level.
+We recommend participating in the early placement assessments if you believe your child needs to be placed at a math or reading level different from their default grade level (noting that their default grade level at Telra may not be the same as their grade level placement elsewhere).
 Placement results do not affect an applicant's lottery or waitlist position.
 However, they can affect a student's instructional grouping and/or grade level placement.
 As a result, they can indirectly impact assignment because we (sequentially, in lottery order) consider each applicant against available space in each of the classes / grade levels into which that applicant is recommended for placement.

 Backward Waitlist